Cafe Justicia is a fair trade "plus" coffee produced by a Mayan social movement in Guatemala.

 Cafe Justicia is imported and roasted in Canada by BC CASA, a BC-based solidarity organization.
 All profits from sales in Canada are returned to the CCDA and other social justice organizations in Guatemala.

 Cafe Justicia is also a Canada-wide network of groups that support the CCDA and promote the Cafe Justicia philosophy.
+We have recently translated 2 documenets that the CCDA has produced that outline their philosophy of fair, or "solidarity", trade.Download them here:

 The following video introduces the coffee and the people who grow it.